 The new phenomenon of fabrication laboratories (fablabs) marks the advent of the 3rd industrial revolution where collaboration, sharing, community & innovation shapes our economy.
 Fablabs are technical prototyping platforms for innovation and invention inviting the society at large to become innovators.
 Easily deployable to remote areas, fablabs can also contribute to smart & inclusive growth by decreasing regional disparities in innovation.

 FabLabNet aims to foster international networks and links both with schools and businesses.
-The project joins a number of fablabs on a central European network: 9 project partners - inspired by and strictly connected to 11 associated partners - share experiences and develop activities to boost their knowledge and capacity, following trends set by the European movement that focuses on new business models, and highlights the difference in current cultural & business world.
+The project joins a number of fablabs into a central European network: 9 project partners - inspired by and strictly connected to 11 associated partners - share experiences and develop activities to boost their knowledge and capacity, following trends set by the European movement that emphasizes new business models, and marks the difference in current cultural & business world.

 computer agency o.p.s (cz)

 design terminal national center for creative industries (hu)

 the national research development and innovation office (hu)

 FabLabNet can count on the inspiration and the creativeness of 11 Associated Partners that generously contribute to the implementation of the project by providing their valuable know-how and experiences.